neochiken/Merethic/README.md

 After Wabbajack has given you the installation successful screen, you're free to close it.
 Navigate to the Merethic installation folder and run MO2 by double-clicking `ModOrganizer.exe`.

+>[!WARNING]
+>**DO NOT UNDER ANY CIRCUMSTANCES RUN LOOT.**
+>
-***DO NOT UNDER ANY CIRCUMSTANCES RUN LOOT.
-The load order is exactly as intended out of the box and you do not need to change it.***
+>The load order is exactly as intended out of the box and you do not need to change it.

 ## Creating a desktop shortcut
-Nobody wants to be launching their game via multiple clicks, they want to be able to do it from the desktop!
-This is simple to do - open MO2, ensure **Merethic** is selected in the dropdown and click the "Shortcut" button.
+Open MO2, ensure **Merethic** is selected in the dropdown and click the "Shortcut" button.
 From the small dropdown menu, click "Desktop".
-Of course, you can always run from inside of MO2 by clicking the "Run" button instead.

 ![Desktop Shortcut Creation](img/DesktopShortcut00.png)

-Done!
-You should now have a shortcut on your desktop which you can now run the modlist from.
-Don't run Skyrim from within Steam.

 </details>